syncfusion-content/wpf-docs/wpf/Card-View/Filtering-Mode.md

 ## Filter the CardViewItems

 Cards can be filtered by the values which are given for the fields.
-To filter the cards, just check the values in the listed popup that opens when you click the button which is available in front of the fields list.
+To filter the cards, just check the values that is listed in the popup.

 {% tabs %}
 {% highlight c# %}